There is a myth perpetuated by certain circles that men have it easy when it comes to divorce, or at the very least, better than their female partner.

 Both genders are also susceptible to infidelity during this stage.
 Once the divorce papers are served, it marks the beginning of the real journey.

+Men and divorce emotional stages can be overwhelming, to say the least.
 Let’s understand the stages of divorce for a man.

 1. The denial stage